GuillaumeCisco/redux-sagas-injector/README.md

 Helper for loading sagas asynchronously using redux with redux-injector

 Adding a new saga is then done with injectSaga at any time.
+You can also make them hot replacement module compatible thanks to the reloadSaga helper. :tada:

 ## Installation
 Install ```redux-sagas-injector``` via npm.